nkammah/diversity-in-hiring/README.md

 * [Power To Fly](https://powertofly.com/) : PowerToFly strives to connect accomplished women with jobs that actually lead to work-life balance.
 * [Society Of Women Engineers](https://careers.swe.org/) :
 * [The Muse](https://www.themuse.com/jobs) : the Muse’s readership is 65% women, and 77% of its candidates have graduate degrees.
-* [Webgrrls](https://www.webgrrls.com) : an online and offline networking organization of professional business women focused on propelling their careers and businesses forward.
 * [WEPAN](https://jobs.wepan.org) : a non-profit educational organization founded in 1990 to be a catalyst for change to enhance the success of women in the engineering professions.
-* [Werk](https://www.saywerk.com/) :  Werk prioritizes workplace flexibility in its job posts, appealing to women who know that flexible workplaces increase their likelihood of success
 * [Women in AI](https://www.womeninai.co/) : Women in AI (WAI) is a nonprofit do-tank working towards inclusive AI that benefits global society.
 * [Women In Technology](https://www.womenintechnology.org/career-center) : Women in Technology (WIT) has the sole aim of advancing women in technology -- from the classroom to the boardroom.
 * [Women In Technology International](https://www.witi.com/) : WITI helps women advance by providing access to - and support from - other professional women working in all sectors of technology.